FreeLoaderz/constitution/ADAO-Constitution-v01.md

 **Section 8.1 - Fiscal year.** The fiscal year of ADAO shall be the calendar year beginning January 1st and Ending December 31st.

-**Section 8.2 - Indemnification.** ADAO shall indemnify its directors, officers, employees, or agents as required under XXXXXXX law, and may indemnify such persons as permitted under XXXXXXX law.
+**Section 8.2 - Indemnification.** ADAO shall indemnify its directors, officers, employees, or agents as required under Wyoming law, and may indemnify such persons as permitted under Wyoming law.
 Indemnification payments shall be made on a priority basis but only in such increments and at such times as will not jeopardize the ability of ADAO to pay its other obligations as they become due.

 **Section 8.3 - Communication by electronic means.** Unless otherwise required by law or by agreement, any notice, vote, consent, petition, or other oral or written communication required or permitted can be delivered by electronic means, provided that, in the case where such communication expressly or impliedly requires the signature of the person submitting the communication, means are in place to reasonably assure the authenticity of the signature.

 # Article IX - Interpretation and Amendment of Constitution

-**Section 9.1 - Interpretation.** The ADAO Core Contributors (if formed via vote of AGOV Holders) shall have the power to interpret this Constitution, apply them to particular circumstances, and adopt policies in furtherance of them, provided that all such actions are reasonable and consistent.
+**Section 9.1 - Interpretation.** The ADAO Core Contributors (if formed via vote of GovToken Holders) shall have the power to interpret this Constitution, apply them to particular circumstances, and adopt policies in furtherance of them, provided that all such actions are reasonable and consistent.

 **Section 9.2 - Severability.** In the event that any provision of this Constitution is determined to be invalid or unenforceable under any statute or rule of law, then such provision shall be deemed inoperative to such extent and shall be deemed modified to conform with such statute or rule of law without affecting the validity or enforceability of any other provision of this Constitution.

 **Section 9.3 - Amendment.** This Constitution may be amended by presenting the redlined version of the amendments at a meeting of members, and adopted by a vote or merge request as prescribed in the Handbook.
-No adoption will be formal until a proposal is passed by a vote of AGOV Holders in the Designated Smart Contract.
+No adoption will be formal until a proposal is passed by a vote of GovToken Holders in the Designated Smart Contract.

 # Article XI - Definitions